lbod/delite-tutorial-old/beginner.md

 Declarative widgets (those created via markup in the page) need to be parsed in order to kick off the lifecycle of creating the widget.

 ###Programmatic creation of custom elements
-The generated example in `./samples/TitleWidget.html` shows the declarative creation of custom elements, you can do the same thing with programmatic creation
+The generated example in `./samples/TitleWidget.html` shows the declarative creation of custom elements.
+You can do the same thing with programmatic creation:

 edit `./samples/TitleWidget.html` i.e.